Galileo compatible devices

-Since the declaration in 2016 of the Initial Services, Galileo has moved from a global satellite navigation system in testing, to a system providing operational services.
+In 2016 Galileo officially moved from a testing phase to the provision of operational services.
 Today, anyone with a Galileo-enabled device can use its signals for positioning, navigation and timing.
 Indeed, most receivers, chipsets and modules entering the market are Galileo compatible.

 The increase in the use of Galileo goes hand in hand with the wide range of Galileo-enabled devices and services that are continually appearing on the market.
 The range of applications for Galileo is enormous, covering both the public and private sectors and spanning many market segments with considerable benefits.